Wrigley Field: Corporate sponsorship

 Wrigley Field shares its name with the Wrigley Company, as the park was named for its then-owner William Wrigley Jr., the company's CEO.
 As early as the 1920s, before the park became officially known as Wrigley Field, the scoreboard was topped by the elf-like "Doublemint Twins", posed as a pitcher and a batter.
 There were also ads painted on the bare right field wall early in the ballpark's history, prior to the 1923 remodeling, which put bleachers there.
 After that, the Doublemint elves were the only visible in-park advertising.
 The elves were removed permanently in 1937, when the bleachers and scoreboard were rebuilt.
 It would be about 44 years before in-park advertising would reappear.

 Ironically given the roots of its name, Wrigley Field had been a notable exception to the trend of selling corporate naming rights to sporting venues.
 The Tribune Company, the owners of the park from 1981 to 2009, chose not to rename the ballpark, utilizing other ways to bring in corporate sponsorship.
 During the mid-1980s, Anheuser-Busch placed Budweiser and Bud Light advertisements beneath the center field scoreboard.
 Bud Light became the sponsor of the rebuilt bleachers in 2006.

 In the early 2000s, following the trend of many ballparks, a green-screen chroma key board was installed behind home plate in the line of sight of the center field camera to allow electronic "rotating" advertisements visible only to TV audiences.
 By 2006, the board was set up to allow advertisements to be both physical and electronic (they can be seen in both live and replay shots).

 In 2007, the first on-field advertising appeared since the park's early days.
 Sporting goods firm Under Armour placed its logo on the double-doors between the ivy on the outfield wall in left-center and right-center fields.
 Advertisements were also placed in the dugouts, originally for Sears department stores, then Walter E. Smithe furniture and currently State Farm insurance.

-For 2008 and 2009, the Cubs worked out an agreement with the Chicago Board Options Exchange to allow the CBOE to auction some 70 box seat season tickets and award naming rights to them.
+For 2008 and 2009, the Cubs worked out an agreement with Cboe Global Markets to allow CBOE to auction 71 box seat season tickets and award naming rights.

 For the 2009 season, the Cubs announced that the renovated restaurant space in the southeast corner of Wrigley Field, formerly known as the Friendly Confines Cafe, would be renamed the Captain Morgan Club.

 On October 27, 2009, Thomas S. Ricketts officially took over 95% ownership of the Cubs and Wrigley Field, and 20% ownership of Comcast SportsNet Chicago.
 The Tribune retained 5% ownership.
 Ricketts, however, has expressed no interest in selling the naming rights to the park, preferring that it retain the name it has used since 1926.